 Long term use: Common

-Nervous system disorders – Dizziness, headache , sleep disturbances, tiredness, drowsiness.
-Occasional paraesthesia (especially in the arms or legs), disturbances of memory and concentration.
+Nervous system disorders – Dizziness, headache (in women in rare cases migraine-like), sleep disturbances, tiredness, drowsiness.
+Occasional paraesthesia (especially in the arms and legs), disturbances of memory and concentration.

 Ear and labyrinth disorders – Rare cases of tinnitus, hearing disorders found.